 malloc() - another thing the language itself cannot check.

 The important thing when adding a language escape mechanism is to ensure that you can still write correct code.
 Adding the ability to “escape” by writing to an arbitrary register in a C program at any time would not be very useful, because the odds of clobbering a register already in use would be high, and later changes to the compiler or program might change which registers are in use at any given point.
 Escaping must still allow for the construction of well-engineered, robust code.

 Of course, escaping into the wilderness beyond the type system is always dangerous.
 Both implementation-defined and undefined behaviour lurks, and the distinction between the two is often not clear to many C programmers.
 Worse, C does not make syntactically clear when you escape from the rules, and it is easy to do so by accident.

-In contrast to C, consider a much newer language designed for more or less the same niche as C: Rust.
+As contrast to C, consider a much newer language designed for more or less the same niche as C: Rust.
 Because Rust must be useful for the very lowest levels of systems programming, it ultimately has to provide the same avenues for escape as C. The programmer must somehow be able to mutilate memory in arbitrary ways.
-Yet we also know that even for those programs that need this kind of escape somewhere (say, an OS kernel), most parts of such program do not.
+Yet we also know that even for those programs that need this kind of escape somewhere (say, an OS kernel), most parts of such programs do not.
 Even an OS kernel consists mostly of quite ordinary code that uses internal abstractions to communicate directly with hardware when necessary.
-The implementations of these abstraction may need to break the rules, but their users do not.
+The implementations of these abstraction may need to break the rules, but their callers do not.